mdn/content/files/en-us/web/api/devicemotionevent/interval/index.md

 ---
 {{APIRef("Device Orientation Events")}}

-The **`DeviceMotionEvent.interval`** represents property returns the interval, in milliseconds, at which data is obtained from the underlying hardware.
+The **`DeviceMotionEvent.interval`** property returns the interval, in milliseconds, at which data is obtained from the underlying hardware.
 You can use this to determine the granularity of motion events.

 ## Value